 6: Root Zone Automation

 With many of the changes made to the root zone being effectively pro forma, there has been a push for over a decade for a greater degree of automation.
-An "eIANA" system was introduced in 2006 and finished in 2008 which allowed TLD operators to create a set of root zone edits that would then be automatically included in a new root zone file with the Administrator role (see function 1 above) simply auditing the process.
+An "eIANA" system was introduced in 2006 and completedn 2008 which allowed TLD operators to create a set of root zone edits that would then be automatically included in a new root zone file with the Administrator role (see function 1 above) simply auditing the process.

-In 2011, further improvements were made including a web interface for making requests and automated transfer of data between the IANA Operator and the root zone Maintainer.
+In 2011, further improvements were made including a web interface for making requests and automated transfer of data between the IANA Functions Operator and the root zone Maintainer.

 In 2012, the revised IANA contract between ICANN and the NTIA required further automation including, at a minimum, a secure system for communications, the ability for TLD operators to manage their root zone entries and an online database that showed TLD operators their history of change requests.
 Further improvements are ongoing.